tjohann/ambient_tracking_with_raspi/lcd2004_i2c/README.md

 Requirement
 -----------

-No direct additional libaries are needed, but to build libhelper you need i2c-tools and i2c-tools-devel.
+No direct additional libaries are needed, but to build pcf8574_lcdd you need i2c-tools, i2c-tools-devel and sqlite.

 Display